Local, regional and national level:

 - Create a consolidated European network of AM stakeholders;

-- Mobility between countries as AM designer, specialist, operator and inspector;
+- Mobility between countries as European AM designer, European AM specialist, European AM operator and European AM inspector;

 - Qualifications will be recognised in all Europe.
 Mobility within professions as the structure of the AM qualifications will allow the transfer of credits for other professional qualifications;